gcc42/hugo-redirect/README.md

    redirect_to = "/cv.pdf"
    redirect_enabled = true
    ```
-4. If you're hosting on Netlify, follow the steps below to enable `_redirects` file generation (recommended)
+4. If you're hosting on Netlify or Apache/Nginx/<Service that supports `.htaccess`>, follow the steps below to enable `_redirects` file generation (recommended)

 ### Hosting on Netlify
-If you're using Netlify, you'll want to generate the native `_redirects` file.
-Even though `meta` redirects work fine without it, this will potentially improve the speed and help with SEO.
+If you're using Netlify, you'll want to generate the native `_redirects` file:
 1. Copy `_redirects.md` to your content folder:
     ```sh
     $ cp themes/hugo-redirect/content/_redirects.md content/
     ```
 2. Edit the file in your text editor and update the value of `draft` from `true` to `false`

+### Hosting on Apache / Nginx
+Check if your hosting supports the `.htaccess` file configuration.
+If they do, enable it as:
+1. Copy `_htaccess.md` to your content folder:
+    ```sh
+    $ cp themes/hugo-redirect/content/_htaccess.md content/
+    ```
+2. Edit the file in your text editor and update the value of `draft` from `true` to `false`

 That's it.
 You're done.
 Now simply build and deploy your site and any requests to `yoursite.com/cv` should be redirected to `yoursite/cv.pdf`.

+## Things to note
+1. I'd recommend enabling the appropriate `_redirects`/`.htaccess` based on where you're hosting.
+(Even though `meta` redirects work fine, this will potentially improve the speed and help with SEO)
+2. Avoid mixing `hugo-redirect` with manual redirection, or you could end up creating a nasty redirect loop
+3. Make sure you enter the `url` and `redirect_to` parameters *exactly* as you want them.
+This means that if you want `/cv --> /cv.pdf`, make sure you set `url = /cv` and NOT `url = /cv/` (however because of the way Hugo works currently, both `/cv --> /cv.pdf` and `/cv/ --> /cv.pdf` will be set up)

 ## Questions?
 Create an issue or email me at `pranjal at prag.io`.